Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 ID of the player resource Raider Ability.
 Check [here](../../resources/resources/#95-enable-ptwc--kidnap--loot "Jump to: Game Mecahnicsc > Resources > #95-enable-ptwc--kidnap--loot") for more info about what this resource does.

-### 10.86. cAttributeBerserkerHealTimer
+### 10.86. cAttributeNoDropsiteFarmers

 Value: `#!cpp int 96`

-ID of the player resource Berserker Heal Timer.
-Check [here](../../resources/resources/#96-unused-resource-096 "Jump to: Game Mecahnicsc > Resources > #96-unused-resource-096") for more info about what this resource does.
+ID of the player resource No Dropsite Farmers.
+Check [here](../../resources/resources/#96-no-dropsite-farmers "Jump to: Game Mecahnicsc > Resources > #96-no-dropsite-farmers") for more info about what this resource does.

 ### 10.87. cAttributeDominantSheepControl